sheenanick/pdx-branch-android/README.md

 This is an Android application for pdxBranch - a networking site for developers in the Portland, Oregon area.

+This project is still a work in progress and the following features are not yet implemented:
+* Firebase user authentication (Sign in/out functionality)
+* Firebase data storage of user data (profile information, posts, etc.)
+* ProfileActivity content

 ## Prerequisites

 You will need the following things properly installed on your computer.